Excel Tables and Data Models - Efficiently Managing, Analyzing, & Reporting Your Data

 Far more than just a formatting tool, tables should revolutionize how you work with data in Excel, including serving as dynamically re-sizing ranges of data, providing a simplified means of writing formulas, and facilitating quick and easy sorting of large volumes of data.
-A couple tables with data models - a means of joining, or relating, two or more tables together - and you have the recipe for unparalleled efficiency when managing, analyzing, and reporting with Excel, even if your source data lies in other data sources!
+A couple of tables with data models - a means of joining, or relating, two or more tables together - and you have the recipe for unparalleled efficiency when managing, analyzing, and reporting with Excel, even if your source data lies in other data sources!
 You do not want to miss this chance to learn how to harness the power of these tools by participating in this program.

 - List the key features and advantages of working with tables and data models